Skip to main content

 Over 2,600 anti-abortion centers in the U.S. expanded services like STI testing and primary care amid Planned Parenthood clinic closures and reduced Medicaid funding in 2023-2024.

-• In recent years, anti-abortion pregnancy centers have added medical services like STI testing and primary care as Planned Parenthood clinics close and more than 2,600 centers operate in the U.S.
+• In recent years, anti-abortion pregnancy centers have added medical services like STI testing and primary care as Planned Parenthood clinics close and more than 2,600 centers now operate.

 • After the Supreme Court overturned Roe v.
-Wade three years ago, state abortion bans and Medicaid changes accelerated pregnancy centers' medical service expansion.
+Wade three years ago, state abortion bans and Medicaid changes accelerated pregnancy centers expanding clinical services, especially in Texas and Florida.

-• Some centers now advertise treatment options including unproven abortion-pill reversal therapies, and Alternatives Pregnancy Center, Sacramento, California, has hired family doctors, radiologists and OB-GYNs to provide STI care.
+• Some centers now advertise treatment options including unproven abortion-pill reversal therapies, and Alternatives Pregnancy Center, Sacramento, California has hired family practice doctors, radiologists, and OB-GYNs to deliver STI care.

-• With state funding rising, nearly 20 states funnel public dollars to pregnancy centers, Texas and Florida dedicate substantial sums, and legal battles involve the U.S. Supreme Court's review of a New Jersey probe.
+• With state funding rising, nearly 20 states funnel public dollars to pregnancy centers, Texas and Florida have allocated substantial sums, and the U.S. Supreme Court reviews legal battles including a New Jersey probe.

 Insights by Ground AI